open-contracting/standard/standard/docs/en/schema/reference.md

 ### Location

-The addition of location information is currently handled through a [proposed extension](../extensions/location.md) to the standard.
+The optional [Location](http://extensions.open-contracting.org/en/extensions/location/) extension can be used to provide location information.

 ### Publisher